jtang766/Moon/_posts/2014-04-04-understanding-atmospheric-neutralication-and-its-dependance.md

 to look at the atmosphere and assume that not much is happening but the fact of the matter is the atmosphere is very complex with many layers and contains particulate matter ranging in a variety of sizes and properties.
 Relatively speaking it is easier to study the atmosphere using bigger particles such as dust or pollen because they can act as a microscopic environment for gaseous contaminants to interact with each other.

-Understanding these interactions can help us assess the true geographical effects of atmospheric pollutants from urbanized centers and the extent of natural processes from the surrounding ecosystem in counteracting the imbalance.
-The two major gaseous contaminants that are widely studied are SO2 (sulfur oxide, we will also refer it as sulfate the ionic derivative) and NOx (Nitrogen orgasms, we will also refer them as nitrates the ionic derivative).
+Understanding these interactions can help us assess the true geographical effects of atmospheric pollutants from urbanized centres and the extent of natural processes from the surrounding ecosystem in counteracting the imbalance.
+The two major gaseous contaminants that are widely studied are SO2 (sulphur oxide, we will also refer it as sulphate the ionic derivative) and NOx (Nitrogen Oxide, we will also refer to them as nitrates, the ionic derivative).

-In 1990 The Clean Air Act [i] was intended to reduce the emission of SO2(g) and NOx within the transportation sector.
+In 1990, The Clean Air Act [i] was brought in to reduce the emission of SO2(g) and NOx within the transportation sector.
 A study by Holland M. D et al. [1999] [ii] on data collected from CASNet (Clean Air Skies Network) concluded a gradual and significant decrease in SO2, and a moderate decrease in NOx after 1990.
 Our study will extend the study to 2013 with analysis of the characteristics of particle solid phases.

 Due to time constraints, we only studied six sites that geographically span across the United States (figure 1).
 Within western United States Glacier NP and Grand Canyon NP represent less industrialized areas, where as Penn State and Shenandoah NP are within close proximity of industrialized areas.
 Perkinstown does not have a strong influence from urbanization however, it is located within the Northern Plains Region which has the highest agricultural production as stated by USDA (United States Department of Agriculture) [iii].